nov/faraday-jwt/README.md

 end
 ```

+Even with the first seting, `response.body` would be `JSON::JWS` instance, so you can verify it by yourself.
+You can also get the raw input via `response.env[:raw_body]`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.